HopelessCompass/kcollect/README.md

 # kcollect
-Log collector "Kcollect" gives you ability to collect all your log files and directories in one place.
+Log collector "Kristina collects" gives you ability to collect all your log files and directories in one place.
 It's like Graylog, but works locally.

 Instruction: